We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 Map of Fiji (click to enlarge in a new window)

-The waters of the Fiji Islands are rich with nutrients, supporting large marine ecosystems, which means lots of great dive sites to visit and a great variety of exciting pelagics, sharks, barrier reefs and wall diving.
-But it is the astoundingly colourful reefs for which Fiji liveaboard diving is best known.
-In underwater channels where current brings forth enormous colourful blooms of yellow, orange and purple splendour, you'll see why Fiji is crowned the Soft Coral Capital of the World by the scuba diving community.
+The waters of the Fiji Islands are rich with nutrients, supporting large marine ecosystems which, for you the diver, means lots of fantastic dive sites to visit and a great variety of exciting pelagics, reef sharks, barrier reefs and wall diving.
+But it is the astoundingly colourful and healthy reefs for which Fiji liveaboard diving is best known.
+In underwater channels where current brings forth enormous colourful blooms of yellow, orange and purple splendour, you'll soon understand why Fiji is crowned the Soft Coral Capital of the World by the scuba diving community.

 Bligh Water and the Koro Sea feature vibrant, healthy off-shore reefs, such as those around Namena Island, combined with the breathtaking shark action at Nigali Passage, to make this liveaboard region the leading light for scuba diving in Fiji.